Take control of your sleep with our pick of the elite slumber supervisors.

 Fitbit Sleep Stages ensure that you can get a daily look at your light, deep, REM, and awake times, and you can still check in on how your night compares to the last month and other people your age.
 This data is then all distilled into a sleep score – one we’ve found to be very true-to-feel in testing.

-The Pixel Watch 3 can’t deliver FDA-approved insights into sleep apnea, but the brand’s ‘Estimated Oxygen Variation’ is a close imitation.
+The Pixel Watch 3 can’t deliver FDA-approved insights into sleep apnea, even if the brand’s ‘Estimated Oxygen Variation’ is a close imitation.
 This measures the oxygen in your blood while you sleep, with large swings a possible sign of the disorder.

-Google/Fitbit’s sleep insights have begun to be overtaken by the likes of Oura and Whoop over the last few years, in no small part because a lot of sleep data is still locked behind Fitbit Premium, but Daily Readiness Scores being accessible to all users (starting with the Pixel Watch 3) does help offset some of this disappointment.
+Google/Fitbit’s sleep insights have also begun to be overtaken by Oura and Whoop over the last few years.
+This is also compounded by the fact some sleep data remains locked behind the Fitbit Premium paywall.
+Daily Readiness Scores, at least, are now accessible to all users and offset some of this disappointment.

 - Check out our full Google Pixel Watch 3 review